- "Could not sign in. Please check your network connection and try again"

 Check your Apple ID

-Make sure that you're using a valid Apple ID at My Apple ID.
-You can also create an Apple ID or reset your password from My Apple ID.
+Make sure that you're using a valid Apple ID on your Apple ID account page.
 While you're signed in, you should also check the following:

 - Make sure that the email address for your Apple ID has been verified.